Thanks to Boeing for the Generous funding towards scholarships, this year we will be awarding 2 scholarships of up to £3000.

-Before completing the application, download the Centennial Scholarship Applicant Guidelines and read carefully for further details and eligibility criteria.
+Before completing the application, download the Boeing Scholarship Applicant Guidelines and read carefully for further details and eligibility criteria:

-To apply for a Centennial Scholarship, download an application form below, complete and return to us by the deadline date.
-Please note there are separate forms for individual and team applicants.
+To apply for a Boeing Scholarship, download an application form below, complete and return to Careers@aerosociety.com by the deadline date.

 All individual applicants and academic research teams will need to provide details for two referees.
 These two referees will need to provide written references to be sent directly to the RAeS at the address below.